extint/gsoc24-blog/Final-Evaluation-Gsoc.md

 Knowing that the code we worked on will be used in real-life high-energy physics experiments at CERN was a huge motivator.
 Finally being able to parse models like ParticleNet was especially fulfilling.

 I would like to express my heartfelt gratitude to my mentors for their patience and support throughout this process.
 They understood my university commitments and adjusted timelines accordingly.
-Additionally, I want to thank my friends and seniors at my university for their guidance and encouragement, which helped me navigate through GSoC 2024.
+Additionally, I want to thank my friends and seniors at Project X, an Open-Source AI-ML club at my university (VJTI) for their guidance and encouragement, which helped me navigate through GSoC 2024.

 **Thanks and Regards,**